On the face of it, this Ford EcoSport might look like a minor cosmetic update, but there’s more to it than meets the eye.

 In profile, meanwhile, there’s not much difference – except for the larger 17-inch alloy wheels.
-The front is where the differences start to appear more easily.
-Like all the current generation Ford models, this one too gets a bold and wide chrome grille.
-While it gives the 2017 EcoSport a good stance, the honeycomb mesh behind the twin-slat grille does look a bit strange from certain angles.
+The front is where the differences start to get more evident.
+Like all the current generation Ford models, this one too gets a bold chrome grille.
+And while this does give the 2017 EcoSport a good stance, the honeycomb mesh behind the twin-slat grille does look a bit strange from certain angles.
 The headlamps have been redesigned and now come with Daytime Running Lights, while the fog lamps are newly crafted as well.

-Being a torque converter unit, the 6-speed automatic isn’t as quick or smooth as the DCT (Dual Clutch transmission).
-That being said, the transmission should be just right for your city runabouts.
-Out on the highway though, the difference was noticeable enough for us to feel that the gearbox undermines the capability of the engine.
-Drive the manual transmission version and you will immediately find it to be more in sync with the new motor.
+Being a torque converter unit, the 6-speed automatic isn’t as quick or smooth as the DCT it replaces.
+That being said, the transmission is just right for your city commute.
+But it’s when pushing the Ecosport that you get a sense of just how lethargic the transmission really is.
+Drive the manual transmission version however, and you immediately find the gearbox to be far more in sync with the new motor.

-At the time of its launch, the EcoSport was one of the most feature-rich cars in its price range, but over the years it gradually lost its edge.
+At the time of its launch, the EcoSport was one of the most feature-rich cars in its price range – but, over the years, it gradually lost its edge.
 But this 2017 iteration brings it right back in the game with a lot of first-in-class features.
-The new face of the EcoSport does lift the overall appeal too.
-But the highlight, of course, is the new 1.5-litre motor that not only packs enough poke but is also impressively refined for a three-cylinder unit.
-And Ford is also offering the option of an automatic transmission – something that no other manufacturer has in the segment as yet.
+The new face of the EcoSport does lift its overall appeal too.
+The highlight, of course, is the new 1.5-litre motor that not only packs enough poke but is also very refined for a three-cylinder unit.
+Ford is also offering the option of an automatic transmission – something that no other manufacturer has in the segment as yet.

 With the 2017 EcoSport, Ford has put its best foot forward and backed it up by pricing it exactly the same as the outgoing model – which gives it a very strong case in a segment that it virtually pioneered.
 The competition has been put on notice, once again!